 There are, however, ways and reasons to meddle with sexual orientation.
 Drugs are used in Orgoreyn to force a specific gender, to effect kemmer, or to alleviate it; the latter two are much like sexual performance and birth control drugs in common use today.
 Gaum attempts to seduce Estraven in an attempt of political siding with the aid of such drugs (153).
 During a Handdarata foretelling ceremony, there is always a male pervert that keeps a kemmering Gethenian aroused throughout the ceremony.
-There is also a small proportion of the Gethenians who are perverts by hormone imbalances, so Genly's sexual situation is not totally alien (albeit looked down upon).
+There is also a small proportion of the Gethenians who are perverts as a result of natural hormonal imbalances, so Genly's sexual situation is not totally alien (albeit looked down upon).